sunitakawane/siglens-docs/docs/alerts.md

 3. **Managing Contact Points:**
-   - To delete a contact point, ensure it is not linked to any active alert rules.You can not delete contact point associated with any of the alert rules
+   - To delete a contact point, ensure it is not linked to any active alert rules.
+You can not delete contact point associated with any of the alert rules.

       ![alert-14](/static/img/alert-14.png)